Rabies is a highly fatal viral infection of the nervous system that affects all warm-blooded animal species, including people.

 Trifexis = Spinosad/Milbemycin Oxime, oral flea control plus heartworm prevention, intestinal parasite control (hookworms, roundworms, and whipworms), lasts 1 month (DOGS ONLY)

 Iverhart Plus = Ivermectin/Pyrantel pamoate, oral heartworm prevention plus intestinal parasite control (hookworms and roundworms), lasts 1 month (DOGS ONLY)

-Revolution = Selamectin, topical flea/tick control plus heartworm prevention, lasts 1 month
+Revolution = Selamectin, topical flea/tick control plus heartworm prevention, lasts 1 month FOR CATS:

 Advantage Multi = Imidacloprid/Moxidectin, topical flea control plus heartworm prevention, intestinal parasite control (hookworms and roundworms), and earmite treatment/prevention, lasts 1 month